Generalizable Motion Planning via Operator Learning: Learning motion planning value functions

-\textbf{3D planning in iGibson environments.} Finally, we scale the planning problem to 3D real-world iGibson environments (details in Appendix \ref{appendix:iGibson}).
-For comparison, we independently train NTFields models on the Bolton and Samuel environments.
-Each NTFields model takes $6$ hours to train \emph{per environment} (NVIDIA $A100$ GPU).
+\textbf{3D planning in iGibson environments.} In this experiment, we consider planning in 3D real-world iGibson environments (details in Appendix \ref{appendix:iGibson}).
+For comparison, we train NTFields and P-NTFields models on the Bolton and Samuel environments which takes approximately $3$ hours to train \emph{per environment} (NVIDIA $A100$ GPU).
 To validate the generalization of our PNO, we ensure that our training dataset contains no instances of the Samuel environment, but does contain instances of the Bolton environment with different start goal positions than during testing.
 Generating our dataset takes approximately $1$ hour and the model training takes $4$ hours (NVIDIA $A100$ GPU).

-Fig.~\ref{fig:iGibson} shows predicted value functions sliced at $z=0$, where all three methods capture the general structure of the value function.
-However, both NTFields and PNO struggle when far from the target leaving opportunities for future work.
+Fig.~\ref{fig:iGibson} shows slices of the predicted value functions, where all four methods capture the general structure.
 On the top right, we showcase an example of planning.
-NTFields, due to the lack of obstacle encoding, is unable to guarantee valid paths whereas both PNO and FMM reach the goal successfully.
-Lastly, the table of Fig. \ref{fig:iGibson}, we see that quantitatively that our method performs well compared to NTFields but may still have room for improvement especially on the unseen Samuel environment.
-Excitingly, it is clear that both neural solvers perform faster then the numerical solver achieving speedups of $2\times$ (NTFields) and $3\times$ (PNO) over FMM.
+NTFields, due to local minima, is unable to guarantee valid paths whereas P-NTFields, PNO and FMM reach the goal successfully.
+In table of Fig. \ref{fig:iGibson}, we see that, quantitatively, our method performs well at predicting the exact value function of FMM. {Furthermore, P-NTFields does not accurately capture the exact magnitude of the FMM value function, but generates smooth paths due to effectively capturing the overall shape and thus the gradient direction.} Finally, all the neural network approaches perform faster then the numerical solver achieving speedups of $2\times$ (NTFields) and $3\times$ (PNO, P-NTFields) over FMM.

+{\textbf{Planning with 4 DOF Manipulator.} We further highlight the efficacy of the PNO design by planning with a 4-DOF robotic manipulator.
+In particular, the PNO architecture learns a mapping from a $4$ dimensional C-space representation of the binary occupancy grid to the corresponding value function.
+We learn on a grid of size $17^4$ generating $40$ maps with $10$ randomized goal positions for training and $10$ maps with $10$ randomized goal positions for testing.
+The PNO achieves a $0.027$ $L_2$ relative training error and a $0.041$ $L_2$ relative testing error (Details in Appendix \ref{appendix:manipulator}.)
+We show two examples of corresponding paths computed with classical gradient descent in Fig. \ref{fig:manipulatorexample}.
+Furthermore, we showcase slices of the value function in Fig. \ref{fig:manipulatorapprx} in Appendix \ref{appendix:manipulator}.}